mbpfws/elecosys-app/COMMIT_MESSAGE.md

 - Updated NEXT_TASKS.md with completed sub-tasks and next priorities

 ## Next Priority Items
-- Fix the Testimonials section display issues
-- Fix the Stats section to match the reference design
 - Implement the Pricing section according to the reference
 - Redesign the Hero section with proper illustration and gradient
 - Redesign the Footer with better organization and newsletter form
+- Create image prompts for the illustrations needed in each section
+- Test responsive behavior across different screen sizes

-This commit implements significant improvements to the landing page design, addressing two of the highest priority items from our redesign plan.
+This commit implements significant improvements to the landing page design, addressing two more of the highest priority items from our redesign plan.
 The changes enhance the visual appeal and user experience of the landing page, bringing it closer to the reference design provided by the client.